-If your application is ACCEPTED, there are several required steps for a Commit.
+If your application is ACCEPTED, complete the steps to Commit.
 Documents and instructions for the Acceptance/Commit process are in the portal.
-Below is an abbreviated list of steps you will take to commit to your placement.
+Below is an abbreviated list of Commit steps.

 Complete Commit/Decline option in the portal

 Deadline for 2021-2022 programs: February 26, 2021

 To move your name forward as a participant, Commit to the offer.

 Declining?
 If you do not want to participate, please Decline so WU officials do not register you as a participant.

 See portal document for FULL details about the deposit.
 Below is an overview of options.

 - Electronic payment: Use the Pay Your Deposit link to pay electronically.

 - Pay by Check: Full details are in your portal.
 This can be a personal check, Cashier's check (from a bank), or a Money Order (from a grocery store or pharmacy).